 In the case of Niagara Falls the Region has awarded over \$16 million to assist in reducing CSO impacts to residents, business and the environment.
 This commitment by the Region to Niagara Falls is the largest provided to any municipality.
 For instance, in the village of Chippawa, Niagara Region worked with the City of Niagara Falls to construct a 4,300,000 litre CSO tank to help contain some of the wet weather that comes from the village.
-This tank has drastically reduced the volume of combined sewage that used to be discharged to the Welland River, and ultimately to the Niagara Falls involved the construction of a high rate treatment (HRT) facility that provides partial treatment to thousands of litres of combined sewage instead of allowing this combined sewage to simply spill to the environment
+This tank has drastically reduced the volume of combined sewage that used to be discharged to the Welland River, and ultimately to the Niagara River and Lake Ontario, during wet weather.
+Also, another project in Niagara Falls involved the construction of a high rate treatment (HRT) facility that provides partial treatment to thousands of litres of combined sewage instead of allowing this combined sewage to simply spill to the environment